 How to Keep These Crackers Crisp

-For whatever reason, these crackers seem to keep best in a sealed glass container.
-Keeping them in a glass container or jar, they’ll keep for at least a month.
+These crackers seem to keep best in a sealed glass container.
+Keeping them in a glass container or jar, they'll keep for at least a month.
 If you put them in a plastic baggie or container, they will most likely lose a lot of their crispness.
 To restore the crispness, simply place them back into a 350 degree oven for 5 minutes and they should crisp right up.